Powered by Smartsupp

 b.
 Connect to Deriv

-- Currently, TradingView does not have direct integration with Deriv, as it has with some other brokers.
+• Currently, TradingView does not have direct integration with Deriv, as it does with some other brokers.
 You can use the charting tools from TradingView in combination with Deriv by keeping an eye on the assets available at Deriv manually.

 After you have been introduced to the markets, now is the time to properly set up your chart on TradingView for better analysis.
-Following are some tips for configuring your chart:
+The following are some tips for configuring your chart:

 a.
 Choose Your Market Instrument